Samprada Singh

 Samprada Singh (1925 – 27 July 2019) was an Indian businessman, who was the founder and chairman of Alkem Laboratories, which develops, manufactures and markets pharmaceutical formulations and nutraceuticals in India.
 It has operations in Europe, Africa, the Asia Pacific, South America, the United States and India.

 In 2017, Samprada Singh had an estimated net worth of $3.3 billion.
 He died on 27 July 2019.

 Early life and business career

-Samprada Singh was born in a royal Bhumihar family in Okri village, Jehanabad, Bihar.
+Samprada Singh was born in a Bhumihar family in Okri village, Jehanabad, Bihar.
 He graduated from Patna University with Bachelors in Commerce.
 In 1953 he started a small chemist shop in Patna near PMCH, Patna.
 Further expanding to medicine distribution business under the banner name of "Magadh Pharma".
 He founded Alkem Laboratories Ltd along with his younger brother Basudeo Narayan Singh, in 1973 and served as its chairman and his brother is the current executive chairman of Alkem.